juergen-pfeffermann/website/index.md

 title: Website
 ---

-{% include section.html %}

 # Acknowledgment

-{% capture text %} Thanks to **github.com/greenelab** for providing this template!
+Thanks to **github.com/greenelab** for providing this template!
 If I decide to continue working on this website I shall give you some feedback on how intuitive I find working with the template and your documentation.

 Kind regards,
-Juergen Pfeffermann{:.center}{% endcapture %}
+Juergen Pfeffermann

+{% include section.html full=true %}
 {% include section.html %}

 # PDB 3din: SecYEG + SecA (tyrosines in SecA are highlighted)